-•An unintended consequence of this dynamic is that many startup founders are former employees at large technology companies, and if entrepreneurship is less attractive then these individuals are far more likely to remain employed at established companies, thereby strengthening the hand of the very companies that S. 3197 is designed to curtail.
+• An unintended consequence of this dynamic is that many startup founders are former employees at large technology companies, and if entrepreneurship is less attractive then these individuals are less likely to leave their positions at established companies and strike out as entrepreneurs, thereby strengthening the hand of the very companies that S. 3197 is designed to curtail.

-•Serial entrepreneur Bettina Hein has elaborated on how S. 3197 will backfire:
+• Three-time entrepreneur Bettina Hein, a witness at the subcommittee hearing, has elaborated on how S. 3197 will backfire:

 By dramatically raising the regulatory hurdles and compliance costs of acquisitions, the act would benefit large incumbent companies that have money and teams of lawyers to navigate the new legal landscape.
 Smaller companies would be shut out.
-In this way-ironically-the bill would likely deepen and widen the competitive moat protecting large incumbent companies from smaller, more innovative challengers.9
+In this way- ironically-the bill would likely deepen and widen the competitive moat protecting large incumbent companies from smaller, more innovative challengers.